nixlojan1/group-laugo-thesis-template/README.md

 The system should display real-time availability of court to prevent double bookings and ensure accurate inventory information.

 * Sales:
-Manages and tracks all revenue generated from bookings, rentals, or other associated purchases.
+Manages and tracks all revenue generated from bookings and rentals.

 * Transaction Logs:
 Records detailed information on every financial transaction that has occurred within the system.